qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    | It shall be checked that Safety Analysis (DFA and FMEA) can only be linked via mitigate against
    |  - <Feature | Component | AoU> Requirements with the same ASIL or
    |  - <Feature | Component | AoU> Requirements with a higher ASIL
-   | as the corresponding ASIL of the Feature or Component that is analyzed.
+   | as the corresponding ASIL of the Feature or Component that is analysed.

 DFA Process Requirements
 ========================